3 Bayesian Generalised Linear Models (GLMs)

 For MAC, the code for setting the work directory will be:

-The dataset for this practical are:
+The dataset for this practical:

 Street Burglary Data in Nigeria.csv